The Ultimate Guide to Choosing the Best Kitchen Worktop

 Not just a looker, granite is practical too.
 Its solid surface is heat resistant, hard to scratch and very hygienic.
 Cleaning is straightforward, with warm water and a little soap all that’s required.

 Granite worktops do require some maintenance to keep them at their best.
 Left untreated, their surface will let water seep in meaning they need to be sealed every couple of years.
-Another thing to bear in mind is that while they are very hard to damage, any damage to your granite worktop, such as chips, is very hard to fix.
+Another thing to bear in mind is that while they are tough to damage, any damage to your granite worktop, such as chips, is tough to fix.

 Sitting across a wide price range, granite worktops can be bought for £30–£90 PSF.